Can food relieve people suffering from depression?

 How to antidepressant drugs work?

 Many people being depressed may have an elevated level of monoamine oxidase which is the enzyme that „eats“ monoamines/neurotransmitters.
-So, the level of neurotransmitters drops and your nerves are not able to send as much signals as they should do.
+So, the level of neurotransmitters drops and your nerves are not able to send as many signals as they should do.
 And you get depressed.

 Some antidepressant drugs block the reuptake of the neurotransmitters norepinephrine and dopamine by the first nerve.
 So, monoamines being released by the first nerve cannot be eaten by the monoamine oxidase enzyme.

 Other antidepressants just block the reuptake of serotonin or norepinephrine or dopamine.
 But wouldn’t it be better to block the cause of this problem called monoamine oxidase enzyme?
-There are some drugs doing this but there are several side-effect such as the Cheese Effect.
+There are some drugs doing this but there are several side-effects such as the Cheese Effect.
 Here, eating certain cheeses during the therapy with these drugs can have fatal consequences such as dangerous hypertension.
 Monoamine oxidase is very important in some metabolic cycles.
-If they are lacking there, this can cause serious problems such as migraine, food allergies and fatal hypertension (also called “cheese effect”).
+If they are lacking there, this can cause serious problems such as migraines, food allergies and fatal hypertension (also called “cheese effect”).

 How can fruits and vegetables improve our mood?